GuitarML/SmartAmpPro/README.md

 	<full-path-to>/NumCpp-master/include
 	<full-path-to>/boost_1_75_0/boost_1_75_0
 ```
+7. Build SmartAmpPro from the Juce Projucer application.

 Dev Note: The above dependencies were chosen to facilitate rapid prototyping.
 It is possible to accomplish the same
 	thing using only Juce and the standard c++ library.